tezos/tezos-mirror/docs/introduction/support.rst

 - `This documentation! <http://tezos.gitlab.io/>`_
-  Make sure to go through this technical documentation before asking elsewhere, there is also a searchbox on the top left corner.
+  Make sure to go through this technical documentation before asking elsewhere, there is also a search box on the top left corner.
 - Tezos `Stack Exchange <https://tezos.stackexchange.com>`_ is live (still in beta).
 If you don't find the answers you are looking for, feel free to ask questions!